veganaize/closure-compiler/Generic-Types.md

 C = function() { ... };
 ```

-By extending `A<U>`, templated instances of C will have a method method that takes a parameter of the template type `U`.
+By extending `A<U>`, templated instances of C will have a method that takes a parameter of the template type `U`.

 Interfaces can be implemented and extended in a similar fashion, but a single type cannot implement the same interface multiple times with different template types.
 For example: